oskardudycz/EventSourcing.NodeJS/workshops/introduction_to_event_sourcing/src/06_business_logic_eventstoredb/README.md

 - using mutable entities: [./oop/BusinessLogicTests.cs](./oop/businessLogic.exercise.test.ts),
 - using fully immutable structures: [./immutable/BusinessLogicTests.cs](./immutable/businessLogic.exercise.test.ts),

-Select your preferred approach (or both) to solve this use case.
+Select your preferred approach (or all) to solve this use case using EventStoreDB.

 _**Note**: If needed update entities, events or test setup structure_

-## Solution

-1. Classical, mutable aggregates (rich domain model): [oop/solution1/businessLogic.solved.test.ts](./oop/solution1/businessLogic.solved.test.ts).
-2. Mixed approach, mutable aggregates (rich domain model), returning events from methods: [oop/solution2/businessLogic.solved.test.ts](./oop/solution2/businessLogic.solved.test.ts).
-3. Immutable, with functional command handlers composition and entities as anemic data model: [./immutable/solution1/businessLogic.solved.test.ts](./immutable/solution1/businessLogic.solved.test.ts).